bigbird7821/ansible-vagrant-skeleton/doc/adr/0002-separate-common-and-application-specific-ansible-role-configuration.md

 ## Decision

-Because of the above needs, the following decision was made: Purely common ansible role configuration will live in the **./common/roles** directory; whereas application specific configuration will live in application specific role locations, e.g., **./applications/rsqe/roles** or **./applications/gsp/roles**.
+Therefore, purely common ansible role configuration will live in the **./common/roles** directory; whereas application specific configuration will live in application specific role locations, e.g., **./applications/skeleton/roles**, **./applications/rsqe/roles** or **./applications/gsp/roles**.

 ## Consequences

-The consequeces of this decision are as follows:

-* Ansible configuration will be less congested with unnecessary code.
-For example, rsqe kibana visualizations will now (1) not be deployed to the gsp kibana and (2) not clutter the gsp code base.
+Consequently, ansible configuration will be less congested with unnecessary code.
+For example now, yyy-app kibana visualizations will not be deployed to the xxx-app kibana and not clutter the xxx-app code base.
-* It's easier to follow the KISS principle as the ansible configuration can be very specifically targetted to small achievable units.